Teaching was always a challenge. Then came 2020: a pandemic, political implosions, and a reckoning with systematic racism.

 What: With a focus on problems and solutions in education, share your experience as a teacher before and during 2020.

-Video release: By submitting a video to Tonight at Dawn Media, you are giving permission for us to publish it on our vlog and social media sites (e.g. FaceBook, Instagram, YouTube, Twitter).
-If there a narrative “emerges” from this project, we may want to use your video in a full length or short film.
+Video release: By submitting a video to Tonight at Dawn Media and/or @The Post Assessment, you are giving permission for us to publish it on our vlog and social media sites (e.g. FaceBook, Instagram, YouTube, Twitter).
+If a narrative “emerges” from this project, we may want to use your video in a full length or short film.
 Unless you state otherwise with your submission, we also reserve the right to include your video in the film.